For the past three plus decades, Benford Standley has worked to better the conditions faced by

 bringing your concerns to my attention.
 I hope you will continue to keep me advised

 of matters of importance to you in the future."
-Mark White, past Governor of Texas"Thank you for your letter informing me of the lack of legislation for homeless and
+Mark White, past Governor of Texas

 runaway youth.
 The press release was very informative, and I am forwarding a copy to